mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

 - UK Biobank, All of Us, electronic health records, cancer disease, type 2 diabetes, statistical genomics, microbiome data for premature babies and inflammatory bowel disease.

 ## Recent Developments/News
+* CHS Innovation talk "Methods for exploring prostate cancer risk due to multiple causes and longitudinal biomarkers in the presence of unknown causes", November 2024 at College of Health Solutions (CHS), ASU.
 * Joined Arizona State University as an Assistant Professor (Tenure-Track) in Biostatistics from Fall 2024.
 * Presented recent research titled "A Semicompeting Risks Model with an Application to UK Biobank Data to Identify Risk Factors for Diabetes Onset and Progression," a joint work with my Postdoc advisor Professor Hongyu Zhao at ENAR 2024 (March 10 - 13, 2024).
 * Joined Department of Biostatistics, Yale University as a Postdocotral Associate in September, 2022.